 Why do wounds become infected?

 Wounds heal best when they are clean and free from germs.
 Normally, many germs live harmlessly on our skin and in the environment around us.
 Normally the germs live on our skin, or in areas such as our nose, without causing any problems.

-If the skin is broken, however, and they spread into the more sensitive tissues underneath, they start to cause an infection.
+Usually the skin acts as a barrier.
+If the skin is broken germs may spread into the more sensitive tissues underneath.
+This is how an infection can start.
 This makes the tissues sore and swollen, and less likely to heal.
 Open wounds are more likely than closed wounds to develop infections.
 This is because the break in the skin provides a route for the germs to travel from the outside to the inside.
-Normally the skin acts as a barrier.

 Some circumstances make it more likely that wounds will become infected.
 These include: